lrusso/tinymce/README.md

 paste_merge_formats: true,
 ```

-## Example of paste preprocessing when extreme filter from external content
+## Example of paste preprocess if extreme filter from external content used

 ```
 paste_preprocess: function(plugin, args)